digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/02-quickstart-app-business-case.rst

 *When* the user indicates they wish to pay the renewal

-*Then* the user will be redirected to the payment request in their wallet, and can approve the request
+*Then* the user is redirected to the payment request in their wallet, and can approve the request

 Renewing the license